NEU-CS-7250-S21-Staff/Assignment--Brushing_and_Linking/README.md

 # Aim of the assignment

-This assignment will help you get started with brushing and linking which you will need for your project.
+This assignment will help you get started with brushing and linking, which you will need for your project.
 You will be creating a new table that is connected to the existing scatterplot and line chart using brushing and linking.

 # Instructions